witlesswitness/EasyBot/README.md

 # LunchBot

-###H3This project was an educational exercise for Fullstack Academy's Cyber Security Bootcamp.
+###This project was an educational exercise for Fullstack Academy's Cyber Security Bootcamp.

 ##Contents